Work First Family Assistance

 The Crisis Intervention Program is designed to assist low income households in a heating or cooling related crisis.
 The household's total countable income must be at or below 150% of the current poverty level and must be in danger of losing their main heating or cooling source.

-The Project Share Program is designed to assist low income households in a heating or cooling related crisis.
-Project Share is funded 100% from money contributed by CP&L customers, employees and corporate donations.
-Households must be CP&L residential customers.
+The Energy Neighbor Program is designed to assist low income households in a heating or cooling related crisis.
+Energy Neighor is funded 100% from money contributed by Duke Energy Progress customers, employees and corporate donations.
+Households must be Duke Energy Progress residential customers.
 A household's total countable income must be at or below 150% of the current poverty level.

 Low Income Energy Assistance Program (LIEAP)

 This program assists families with a one-time vendor credit to help with their heating bills.
-Families must meet an income criteria, must be responsible for its heating bills, cannot have assets over $2,200.00 and the household must include a US citizen or an eligible alien.
+Families must meet an income criteria, 130% poverty level, must be responsible for its heating bills, cannot have assets over $2,250.00 and the household must include a US citizen or an eligible alien.
 For the month of December only households who contain either a person age 60 and older or a disabled person that must receive adult services from Department of Aging or Department of Social Services may be potentially eligible.
 All other households may be potentially eligible from Januray thourgh March or until Funds are exhausted.